yoannmoinet/nipplejs/README.md

 If you need to, you can also control the maximum number of instance that could be created.

 Obviously in a multitouch configuration.

+### `options.dataOnly` defaults to false
+The library won't draw anything in the DOM and will only trigger events with data.

 ----
 ## API